StanfordVL/iGibson/docs/installation.md

 Installation
 =================

-#### Installation Method
+There are two steps to get iGibson, the Interactive Gibson Environment, on your computer.
+First, you need to install the simulation environment.
+Then, you need to download some 3D reconstructed large environments for your agents to train.

+#### Installing the Environment

+There are two methods to install iGiboson.

-InteractiveGibsonEnv can be installed as a python package:
+First, iGibson can be installed as a python package using pip:

 ```bash
 pip install gibson2